 Thematic Video 1

 Hygiene and Health in the Modern Home

-Hetty Berens, an architectural historian and curator, is responsible for the Sonneveld House in Rotterdam, which has been restored to its original 1930s glory.
-In her video she will explain how improved hygiene made healthier homes in The Netherlands.
+Presenter Hetty Berens, an architectural historian and curator at Het Nieuwe Instituut Rotterdam, is also responsible for the Sonneveld House in Rotterdam, which has been restored to its original 1930s glory.
+She is a board member of the Iconic Houses Foundation and Co-Chair of the 2021 conference.
+In her video she explains how improved hygiene made healthier homes in The Netherlands.

-Houses that will be featured in this episode are:
+Houses that she presents in this episode are:

-- Dijkstra House (1934), Ben Merkelbach en Charles Karsten
+- Dijkstra House, Ben Merkelbach and Charles Karsten, 1934

 Click here for our interview with Hetty Berens.